 Life Satisfaction – Iceland expand

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 There is little difference in life satisfaction levels between men and women across OECD countries.
-This is true in Iceland, where men gave their life a 7.5 grade and women 7.7.
-Education levels strongly influence subjective well-being in many OECD countries but in Iceland the difference is relatively small, with people who have only completed primary education reporting a life satisfaction level of 7.5, and people with tertiary education a level of 7.8.
+This is true in Iceland, where men gave their life a 7.4 grade and women 7.6.
+Education levels, however, influence subjective well-being.
+Whereas people who have only completed primary education in Iceland have a life satisfaction level of 7.4, this score reaches 7.8 for people with tertiary education.

 Happiness, or subjective well-being, is also measured by the presence of positive experiences and feelings, and/or the absence of negative experiences and feelings.
-In Iceland 87% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is much higher than the OECD average of 80% and makes Iceland one of the happiest countries in the OECD.
+In Iceland 85% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is much higher than the OECD average of 76% and makes Iceland one of the happiest countries in the OECD.

 More ResourcesHow's Life? at a Glance

 Personal security is a core element for the well-being of individuals, and largely reflects the risks of people being physically assaulted or falling victim to other types of crime.
 Across the OECD, assault rates have generally declined in the past five years.
 In Iceland, 2.7% of people reported falling victim to assault over the previous 12 months, less than the OECD average of 3.9%.
 There is little difference between men and women in assault rates, at respectively 3.0% and 2.3%.